Sunday in the Park with George

 Pictured: Mark Bergman with Tiffany Zeng as Yvonne

 Also central to the success of Sunday in the Park was the remarkably high standard of its music.
 Musical Director Dr Nicholas Vines made it clear from the beginning that he had high expectations, and, while the amount of work required to master the score was significant and at times testing, this relentless pursuit of excellence was evident in the quality and precision of every musical item.
-Mr Anthony Chen and Ben Andronos (VI) played a vital role as our tireless repetiteurs, and, playing a similarly important but much less visible part, the show’s endless practical and technical difficulties were adeptly wrangled by Stage Manager Zain Lutfi (V) and Assistant Stage Manager Rafael Macneall Chapman (IV).
+Mr Anthony Chen and Ben Andronos (VI) played a vital role as our tireless repetiteurs, and, playing a similarly important but much less visible part, the show’s endless practical and technical difficulties were adeptly wrangled by Stage Manager Zain Lutfi (V) and Assistant Stage Manager Rafael Macneall Chapman (IV), with the assistance of Production Manager Mr Marc Warry.

 SGS-SPWG24_087.jpg